 While the Word was God (#1) could potentially be a reversible proposition (i.e. “God was the Word”) if definite and not qualitative, The Word became flesh (#2) is not a reversible proposition because it is qualitative.
 The converse, “Flesh came from the Word” or “Flesh was [previously] the Word”, is not logically necessarily true.
 When flesh (a mass noun) became Word, this is in the qualitative, not definite (identity), sense.
 So you can’t conclude that the Son was the Word, because it doesn’t say the Word became the unqualified flesh of Jesus, the Son of God.

 Whether ‘the Word’ is God in the definite, qualitative, or indefinite sense, it simply doesn’t matter because the Word is flesh in the qualitative sense.
 The consequences of this are profound.
 The full equivalence of ‘the word’ and ‘Son’ (or Jesus) cannot be established on grammatical grounds.
 This strongly militates against the preexistence of the Son.
-This precludes theologies based around the incarnation (as well as angel Christologies).
+This precludes theologies based around the incarnation (and possibly angel Christologies as well).
 It does not, however, imply that Jesus was not divine in some sense.
 This permits both low and high Christologies, but does not settle the question of which one is correct.

-To help illustrate this conclusion, here are four supporting grammatical examples:
+To help illustrate this conclusion, here are four supporting analogous grammatical examples:

 Example #1: Consider the sentences “Lot’s wife became [some] salt” and “When you became a Christian, you became salt [and light].”
 While the converse might be true (as in the first statement) it is not necessarily (as in the second statement).